AlexandreAdam/autoslurm/docs/getting_started.md

 autoslurm-initialize my-bundle
 ```
 Jobs can then be appended to this bundle using `autoslurm-schedule --append --bundle=my-bundle`.
-This is useful when you want to schedule jobs in a loop.
+This is useful when you want to schedule multiple jobs in a loop.

 **Warning**: In case `--append` is not used, two bundles (each with a single job) are
 created with unique timestamps.
 Only the last bundle created is submitted.